seanpm2001/seanpm2001/README.md

 - [2024.05.08] -> [2024.05.11] No updates for this date.
 - [2024.05.12] The file is still rapidly growing, but I feel it will stay within the 512 KiB boundary by the time I finish on May 25th.
 Today, the file surpassed 10,000 lines of code again.
 - [2024.05.13] -> [2024.05.18] No updates for this date.
+- [2024.05.19] The file reached 90% capacity, but the final update for now will be made in a few days, so it isn't concerning.

 ***